mars0i/pasta/README.md

 expense of k-snipes.
 Why?
 (Consider monitoring the energy levels of a few snipes over time.)

-<p>Experiment with parameters to see if you can cause k-snipes win the
+<p>Experiment with parameters to see if you can cause k-snipes to win the
 evolutionary race.
 For example, before the start of a k-snipe vs. r-snipe run, reduce MushNegNutrition.
 Does this affects k-snipes' relative success?
 Why?</p>